 - Before fitting the new coil, it is good practice to apply di-electric grease to the foot of the new coil and to its electrical socket.
 This will guard against corrosion and ensure a good connection.
 It is also recommended that you replace all spark plugs at the same time as the coil.

 - Now slide the new coil into its housing.
 Tighten the bolts to the recommended torque, then reattach the electronic connector.

 - Reconnect the diagnostic tool to erase any fault codes and extinguish the engine management warning light.

 - Carry out a road test to ensure everything is in good working order.

 Looking for an OE ignition coil replacement?
-Browse our catalog to see all ignition coils Delphi Technologies has to offer.
+Browse our catalog to see all ignition coils Delphi has to offer.